WoodMMK/WoodMMK/README.md

 ###

-<p align="left">⚙My name is Woody and I'm a Computer engineering student at Mahidol University</p>
+<p align="left">My name is Woody and I'm a Computer engineering student at Mahidol University. ⚙</p>

 ###